ManicMarrc/ecs_benchmark/README.md

 # ECS Benchmark

 A benchmark of a couple of popular ECS libraries I found for Rust.
-Will go more in depth on my [blog](https://manicmarrc.github.io/MrBlog/).
+Read more [here](https://manicmarrc.github.io/MrBlog/posts/ecs-in-rust/).

 ## Getting Started